borc/usaproxy-tools/usaproxyFork/src/main/resources/readme.txt

-UsaProxy README file:
+UsaProxyFork README file:

-UsaProxy is enclosed in a jar file.
+UsaProxyFork is an enhanced version of UsaProxy 2.0.

 ##### start UsaProxy proxy #####

 To start the UsaProxy proxy do the following:

-Being in the UsaProxy folder open a terminal and type in: java UsaProxy
+Being in the main folder open a terminal and type in: java -jar usaproxyFork.jar

 Command line switches:
 -port <port> 		is the port UsaProxy is listening for incoming connections